docker/docs/desktop/windows/wsl.md

 ## Feedback

 Your feedback is very important to us.
-Please let us know your feedback by creating an issue in the [Docker Desktop for Windows GitHub](https://github.com/docker/for-win/issues) repository and adding the **WSL 2** label.
+Please let us know your feedback by creating an issue in the [Docker Desktop for Windows GitHub](https://github.com/docker/for-win/issues){:target="_blank" rel="noopener" class="_"} repository and adding the **WSL 2** label.